 PV Glare & Law: A Practical Guide

 Photovoltaic systems are booming – but with more solar power, conflicts are also increasing: glare from reflected light is becoming a stumbling block in approvals.
-While the EU aims to accelerate expansion with the new Buildings Directive (external link) (EPBD 2026), many countries are simultaneously tightening glare protection rules.
-Where previously only performance mattered, authorities now scrutinize: How long and how intense may solar modules cause glare?
-Those who do not plan ahead risk costly retrofits – or, in the worst case, dismantling.
+While the EU wants to accelerate expansion with the new building directive (external link) (EPBD 2026), many countries are simultaneously tightening glare protection rules.
+Because where only performance used to matter, authorities now scrutinize: How long and how strong can solar modules glare?
+Those who do not plan ahead risk costly retrofits – or in the worst case, dismantling.

 Europe: Regulatory drivers and regional standards

-In Germany, assessment is carried out on two levels: protection of the neighborhood and traffic safety.
+In Germany, the assessment is carried out on two levels: protection of the neighborhood and traffic safety.

 The 30-minute rule (LAI)

-For protected residential spaces, the guideline of the Federal/State Working Group on Immission Control (LAI) (external link) has established itself as the gold standard.
+For protected living spaces, the guideline of the Federal/State Working Group on Immission Control (LAI) (external link) has established itself as the gold standard.
 Courts refer to two threshold values:

 Technical avoidability is becoming increasingly important.
-Courts are increasingly ruling that mitigation measures (such as structured surfaces or retrofitting with anti-glare films) are to be expected from the operator as soon as they are technically feasible – regardless of meeting the time limits.
+Courts are increasingly ruling that mitigation measures (such as structured surfaces or retrofitting with anti-glare films) must be expected of the operator as soon as they are technically feasible – regardless of meeting the time limits.

 Critical infrastructure and the FBA key issues paper

 For highways, railway lines, or airports, the focus shifts to pure traffic safety.
 The Federal Highway Authority (FBA) has established binding criteria with its key issues paper (external link) (as of Nov.
 2025).
-In the traffic-relevant field of view (horizontal ±30°, vertical up to 10°), time limits no longer apply.
-Decisive are strict physical limit values:
+In the traffic-relevant field of view (horizontal ±30°, vertical up to 10°), time limits are obsolete.
+Decisive are strict physical limits:

-- From 100,000 cd/m²: Absolute glare; exclusion criterion for approval.
-A glare expert here does not assess nuisance but whether the eye’s adaptation ability is maintained and signal systems remain recognizable at all times.
-Since the FBA requires the use of the latest technology, reflection-reducing measures such as microstructured surfaces are often mandatory conditions for grid connection on federal highways.
+• From 100,000 cd/m²: Absolute glare; exclusion criterion for approval.
+A glare expert here does not assess annoyance but whether the eye’s adaptation ability is preserved and signal systems are always recognizable.
+Since the FBA requires the use of the latest technology, reflection-reducing measures such as microstructured surfaces are often mandatory conditions today for grid connection on federal highways.

 A detailed classification of these values compared to natural sunlight can be found here.

 Switzerland relies on a differentiated model from the Federal Office for the Environment (FOEN) (external link), which relates intensity to frequency.
 Graduated limits apply: 30 minutes daily with unlimited frequency, 60 minutes on a maximum of 60 days, or up to 120 minutes on a maximum of 20 days per year.
 The absolute upper limit is 60 hours of cumulative glare per year.
 Since January 2026, Art.
 32abis RPV (external link) has tightened requirements: facade systems must be executed "sufficiently adapted" according to the state of the art.
 Swiss expert reports are also globally leading in considering beam divergence.
-At shallow incidence angles above 40°, light scatters more strongly, which significantly affects luminance (cd/m2) — a physical effect precisely modeled in modern simulations by the Bern University of Applied Sciences (BFH).
+At shallow angles of incidence over 40°, light scatters more strongly, which massively affects luminance (cd/m2) – a physical effect precisely represented in modern simulations by the Bern University of Applied Sciences (BFH).

 European Neighbors: Infrastructure Expertise and Neighborhood Law

-In large parts of the EU, such as France or Spain, regulation is primarily governed by general neighborhood law and integration into the environmental impact assessment (EIA) for major projects.
+In large parts of the EU, such as France or Spain, regulation is primarily through general neighborhood law and integration into environmental impact assessments (EIA) for major projects.

-The Netherlands are a particular pioneer.
+A particular pioneer is the Netherlands.
 Here, the infrastructure authority Rijkswaterstaat acts as the central pace-setter.
-As a global leader in “Solar Highways” (PV in noise barriers or on dikes), Rijkswaterstaat works closely with research institutes such as TNO.
+As a world leader in "Solar Highways" (PV in noise barriers or on dikes), Rijkswaterstaat works closely with research institutes like TNO.
 They define strict safety limits for glare affecting drivers and ship captains on canals.
-Due to the extremely high population density in the Netherlands, the reflection studies there are often regarded as an informal “Best Practice” standard for the entire Benelux region.
+Since the Netherlands is extremely densely populated, the reflection studies there are often considered an informal "best practice" standard for the entire Benelux region.

 United Kingdom: The "Glint and Glare Assessment" as a Planning Hurdle